rsim-tu-berlin/rsim.berlin/content/_teaching_current_semester/winter-2026/APP4RS.md

   <br />
   For the details about the course content, please visit the <a href="https://moseskonto.tu-berlin.de/moses/modultransfersystem/bolognamodule/beschreibung/anzeigen.html?nummer=41199&version=1" target="_blank">MOSES</a> page.
   <br />
-  If you have any questions regarding the organization of the course, do not hesitate to contact us at: <a href="mailto:b.witte [at] tu-berlin.de">b.witte [at] tu-berlin.de</a>.
+  If you have any questions regarding the organization of the course, do not hesitate to contact us at: <a href="mailto:j.klotz [at] tu-berlin.de">j.klotz [at] tu-berlin.de</a>.

 # lecturers:
 #   - name: Jonas Klotz